King Island (Tasmania): Currie

 Currie, the largest town and administrative centre, is situated on the west coast of the island.
+The town had a population of 766 people in the 2021 census.

 Grassy

 The township of Grassy, on the island's east coast, is approximately 32 km south east of Currie.
 It was a thriving mining town where scheelite was extracted from an open-cut mine until 1974 when two underground mines were brought into production.
 After the mine closed in 1990, the mine site was rehabilitated, the town sold and the pit allowed to flood.